We had an interesting discussions around the concept of Financial Freedom during our Delhi’s Inner Circle Meetup (A closed community of 250 members).

 I was able to say NO to negotiations because I was not afraid of the loss.
 I know my basic financial needs have been taken care of.
 All the active work is optional for me.
 I pick the work that I enjoy doing.

-I am not yet completely financial free because my passive income sources are at amateur level.
+I am not yet completely financial free but have a significant portion of my income as passive.